AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 First steps

-You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me.
+You may find that the database included in OpenOffice delights you as much as it has me.
 This page tries to help you use it.

 There's more about ooBase in the main index to this material.
+Adabas?
+Star Office?
+Ancient history.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
 With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
 (Enlarge, reduce, restore to default, respectively.)
-(This is more fully explained, and there's another tip, at my Power Browsing page.)
+(This is fully explained, and there are more tips, at my Power Browsing page.)

-Page contents © TK Boyd, Sheepdog Software ®, 2/06-5/09.
+Page contents © TK Boyd, Sheepdog Software, 2/06-5/09.

 This "How To" attempts to explain something that many people seem to want: A way to use lookups on forms.
 For the sake of illustrating both the question and the answer.....